ErichDs/Treinamento_Alura_Python_Basic/README.md

-# Python Training - from basic to advanced
+# Python Training - basic
 Personal track of training/research in order to improve programming skills in python.